karlkemistersheppard/Terminal_App/README.md

 1. Install tty-progress gem and link to .rb file containing gem. **DONE**
 2. Copy Gem syntax from GitRepo Documents. **DONE**
-3. Modiify puts message that will be displayed inside the progress bar when its active. **DONE**
+3. Modify puts message that will be displayed inside the progress bar when it's active. **DONE**
-4. Add $character_name into the pusts message using string interpolation. **DONE**
+4. Add $character_name into the puts message using string interpolation. **DONE**
-5. Initilize colorize ruby gem to change the color of the bar. **DONE**
+5. Initialize colorize ruby gem to change the color of the bar. **DONE**
 6. Update iteration loop to 45 for time delay for UX. **DONE**
 7. Update bar print advance to 45 so it prints ========= to the screen. **DONE**
 8. Add system "clear". **DONE**